Chapter3 Basic Data Wrangling with Tidyverse

 ## $ log_retweet_count: num [1:100] 0 0 1.39 0 1.61 ...

-Sometimes variables are stored in the data.frame in the wrong format (see the paragraph “data type”), so we want to convert them into a new format.
-For this purpose we can use, again, the function mutate, along with other functions such as.integer, as.numeric, as.character, as.factors, or as.logical, as.Date, or as.POSIXct() based on the desired data format (it is possible and advisable to upload the data by paying attention to the type of data.
-If you upload the data in the right format, you can skip this step).
+Sometimes variables are stored in the data.frame in the wrong format (see the paragraph “data type”), so we may want to convert them to a new format.
+For this purpose, we can use the function mutate along with other functions such as as.integer, as.numeric, as.character, as.factor, as.logical, as.Date, or as.POSIXct() depending on the desired data format (it is possible and advisable to upload the data by paying attention to the type of data.
+If you upload the data in the correct format, you can skip this step).

 tweets %>%